 Currently, there is at least one certified technician or fitting station in 40 of the 55 counties, directly serving 89.4 percent of the State's population.
 When factoring in the 15 counties which have access to a fitting station in a bordering county, 100 percent of the State's population is served.
 Many residents in rural counties regularly receive services and goods from bordering counties, so it would not be uncommon for them to also receive CPS services in a neighboring county.
 It is estimated that 78 percent of the State's counties are rural, and 53 percent of the State's counties have poverty rates higher than the State poverty rate.
 Compared to the national poverty level of 11.6 percent, 52 of 55 counties have higher poverty rates.
-With the current number of fitting stations and technicians, the CPS program is directly serving 66 percent of all counties above the State poverty level, and 100 percent of the counties above the State poverty level are served indirectly.
+With the current number of fitting stations and technicians, the CPS program is directly serving 66 percent of all counties above the State poverty level are served indirectly.
 The CPS program also is serving 65 percent of all rural counties directly, and 100 percent of rural counties are directly or indirectly served.